Master of Arts in Communication Studies

-These areas of study are important ones in communication research, and the Department of Communication Studies offers a useful and insightful combination of the topics in its online master's degree.
+These areas of study exemplify common topics in communication research.
+The Department of Communication Studies offers a useful and innovative offering of courses in its online master's degree.

 This program is designed for aspiring doctoral students in communication studies as well as professionals wishing to advance their careers.
-It is also an attractive option for graduate students in Psychology, Education, Sociology, and Criminal Justice who are searching for a complementary minor.
-For those who aspire to a PhD in one of these fields, an MA emphasizing interpersonal communication could be a useful stepping stone.
+It is also an attractive option for graduate students in Psychology, Education, Sociology, Criminal Justice and other disciplines who are searching for a complementary minor.
+For those who aspire to a PhD in other fields, an MA emphasizing interpersonal communication could be a useful stepping stone.

 Applications to the online Communication Studies Master’s Program are reviewed on a rolling basis, with priority application deadlines of: March 1st for the fall semester; October 1st for the spring semester.
 We will accept and continue to review applications until all program slots are filled.
 Students seeking admission to the graduate program in Communication Studies must submit the following documents to the Office of Graduate Admissions: